haziq21/letter-boxed-solver/README.md

 $ go run cmd/serve/main.go
 ```

-You can also run the solver without started a server with:
+You can also run the solver without starting the server:

 ```
 $ cd api